sjsivert/sjsivert/apps/next-website/README.md

+## Getting started

+To run the project locally, first create a file called `.env.local`.
+You can copy the env vars from `.env.example`.
+All the values for the Sanity variables you'll find when setting up your Sanity project (see the Sanity project readme).
+The `SANITY_PREVIEW_SECRET` can be any string as long it is the same one as the `SANITY_STUDIO_PREVIEW_TOKEN` you created in the Sanity `.env.development` file.

 ## Debugging

 If you are using Visual Studio Code, there are 5 launch scripts provided.
 Use them from the debugger menu.